geeShoe/db-connector/README.md

 Db-Connector is a tool set to help manage and provide database connection's within your PHP application.

+*The 2.x branch is now **only** receiving **security updates**.
+Support for PHP 7.1 ended on December 1st, 2019.
+Please upgrade to the latest version of db-connector outside of the v2.x branch.*

+**v2.X will reach it's End of Life on June 1st, 2020.
+You are strongly encouraged to upgrade to the latest version before then.**

 ## Getting Started

 Db-Connector is intended to be fully compliant with